 Noticing our mind programs has a subtle but powerful subconscious effect on us.
 A small distance gets created between us and our mind programs.
 As that identity gulf widens, it reveals the difference between bondage and liberation.
 No longer consumed by our negative thoughts, there begins a growing sense that our ever-changing thoughts and beliefs are not us, they are merely a reflection of our mental and emotional conditioning.
 They come and go as we grow.
 In fact, we are that which can observe thoughts, change them and use them.
 If you don’t consciously use thought, you will unconsciously be used by thought.
 Eckhart Tolle writes in his book Stillness Speaks, “The next step in human evolution is to transcend thought.
 This is now our urgent task.
 It doesn’t mean not to think anymore, but simply not to be completely identified with thought, possessed by thought.”

-As we begin to see through our mind programs, we more easily and naturally fall into that valuable form of self-care mentioned above: Becoming more aware of and identifying with your ‘truer’ Self, the ‘more real’ part of you that can’t be wounded, that sees through all hurts, and never leaves, even at physical death.
-Simply rest in this expansive aspect of yourself, it is here now, it is who you are.
+As we see through and no longer identify with our limiting mind programs, our ‘truer’ Self shines through…the ‘more permanent’ part of us that can’t be hurt, that never leaves, even at physical death.
+Simply rest in this expansive aspect of yourself, it is here now, it is who you are, animating your body.
 The more you bask in this perception shift, the more you will feel whole and complete, and then those beliefs that don’t resonate with the truth of who you are will rise to the surface to be examined and released.
 The resulting freedom of this has an enormously beneficial effect on the body’s brain chemistry.
 Paramahansa Yogananda, founder of the Self-Realization Fellowship, once said, “As you heal yourself, you do your part in healing the world.
 More than you could ever know.”